alberti42/Volume-Control/README.md

 - AirPlay speakers depend on **app-specific** volume, not system volume.
 - This app restores fine-grained volume control directly from your keyboard.
 - Avoid the intrusive volume HUD overlay when watching movies.
-- Works seamlessly with Spotify and Doppler, too.
+- Works seamlessly with Spotify, Doppler, and Swinsian, too.

 ---